cat ./cv/richard-hallett.md

 NHS / Private Practice

 15 years clinical practice.
 PGDip CBT (Royal Holloway).
-The core skill is noticing when someone — including yourself — is producing plausible-sounding nonsense.
-This turned out to be directly load-bearing for agentic engineering: context-window management maps to working memory, system prompts map to behavioural bounds, and pitkeel is a cognitive load monitor for the human operator.
+The core skill — noticing when someone, including yourself, is producing plausible-sounding nonsense — turned out to transfer directly to AI-augmented engineering.

 Education